rheslip/PikoBeats/README.md

 See the tutorial video and notes in the code for instructions on how to change the sample set.
 A couple of sample UF2 binaries are provided in the build directory which can be installed as per the Pikocore instructions.

 First version Oct 19 2023

+V 1.1 Oct 25 2023 - added more drum patterns and ability to change sample pitch